Tony Barbieri

-Anthony J. Barbieri (born August 26, 1963, in Framingham, Massachusetts) is an American comedic writer and performer.
-He is known for his appearances as the Jimmy Kimmel Live! character "Jake Byrd."
+Anthony J. Barbieri (born August 26, 1963) is an American comedic writer and performer.
+He is known for his appearances as the Jimmy Kimmel Live! character "Jake Byrd", and as "Walter 'Mole' Molinsky" in the Comedy Central TV movie, Windy City Heat.

 Career

 Barbieri was the writer of the monthly satirical Monroe comic strip for Mad Magazine from 1997 to 2010.

-In 1999, he got his first writer's credit for television while working on The Man Show.
+In 1999, he got his first writing credit for television while working on The Man Show.
 Barbieri went on to write for the sitcoms That's My Bush! and That '80s Show.

 The Big Three

 Barbieri was part of a comedy team known as "The Big Three" with Perry Caravello and Don Barris.
 In 2003, the trio starred in the Comedy Central reality movie Windy City Heat, directed by Bobcat Goldthwait and written by Barris and Barbieri, and Jimmy Kimmel.
 The movie was an elaborate prank on Caravello who was under the impression he had landed his first starring role in a major motion picture.

 In 2010, Caravello, Barris and Barbieri started a weekly comedy podcast called The Big 3 Podcast, on Adam Carolla's ACE Broadcasting Network.
 In 2011 the show moved to Barris' own network, before ending in April 2015.